odk-x/docs/odkx-src/sync-endpoint.rst

 """"""""""""""""""""""""""""""""""""""""""""""

     If you want to use a UI outside the docker swarm in your local machine Modify the docker-compose.yml file in sync-endpoint-default-setup directory .
 Add ports mapping to the ldap service to expose the port 389 of ldap service to a port in your local host .
+If you wish to access the ldap protocol over TLS/SSL expose the port 636.
 Connect the UI application to this port on localhost.

     The ldap service of the the docker compose should be like this after adding port mapping .